Barker: Knicks enjoy rebirth and a return to the playoffs

 Come late spring, the Knicks are supposed to be in the playoffs.
 Tickets at Madison Square Garden are supposed to be obscenely expensive.
 Movie stars are supposed to be begging the Knicks to sit in courtside seats, not the other way around.

-Sunday night, the Garden was louder than it had been in years – even with the somewhat limited capacity and the fact some fans were wearing masks.
-One of the loudest pregame cheers was for Thibodeau, who brought back the kind of defense to New York that had been the hallmark of their 90s teams.
+On Sunday night, the Garden was louder than it had been in years — even with the somewhat limited capacity and some fans wearing masks.
+One of the loudest pregame cheers was for Thibodeau, who brought back the kind of defense to the Knicks that had been the hallmark of their ’90s teams.

 Though it was the great shots that Thibodeau recalled, it was defense that was the team’s calling card as their opponents averaged only 85.4 points per game.
 That team was a No. 8 seed and went all the way to the NBA Finals before losing to the San Antonio Spurs in five games.
-Like this team, they were also playing in a weird shortened season as a lockout had delayed the start of the season, limiting it to only 50 games.
+Like this team, they were playing in a weird shortened season; a lockout had delayed the start of the season, limiting it to 50 games.

 They brought playoff basketball back to New York at a time when the city needed it most.